 - The application layer, which is responsible for the interconnection between the previous two hardware-related layers and business applications to deliver application-specific services to end users

-IoT is considerably more than just a set of devices such as sensors and actuators.
-Within the concept of the Internet of Things, these devices are connected into a single network with analytical and managerial systems to enable data-driven decision-making and automated device management.
-Let’s get a proper understanding of what the role of each architectural element is and how they all are combined to complete the IoT puzzle.
+The basic building blocks of an IoT device are considerably more than just a set of sensors and actuators.
+Within the concept of the Internet of Things software development, these devices are connected into a single network with analytical and managerial systems to enable data-driven decision-making and automated device management.
+Let’s get a proper understanding of what the role of each architectural element is and how the IoT system building blocks are combined to complete the IoT puzzle.

 The practice of collecting and analyzing data on a particular object using sensors is nothing new.
 A variety of sensors have been used across industries for years, specifically in vehicles, buildings, industrial facilities, and factories, where they have deservedly become the backbone of industrial automation.